kumarabhishek0809/candidateAssessment/README.md

 =======================================================

-SELECT * FROM clientAssessmentPortal.assessment;

-SELECT * FROM clientAssessmentPortal.candidate_assessment;

-SELECT * FROM clientAssessmentPortal.candidate;

 SELECT * FROM clientAssessmentPortal.question;
+SELECT * FROM clientAssessmentPortal.options;

-SELECT * FROM clientAssessmentPortal.answer_option;
+SELECT * FROM clientAssessmentPortal.question_options;
 SELECT * FROM clientAssessmentPortal.answer;

-SELECT * FROM clientAssessmentPortal.answer_answer_options;

-SELECT * FROM clientAssessmentPortal.question;
+SELECT * FROM clientAssessmentPortal.assessment;
 SELECT * FROM clientAssessmentPortal.assessment_questions;
+SELECT * FROM clientAssessmentPortal.evaluation_question_answer;

 ==========================================================